EduuardoPerez/course-of-ChatGPT-prompt-engineering-for-developer/README.md

 ###### 3rd prompt: specifying the tone of the response

-Ask it to focus on the aspects that are relevant to the intended audience
+Ask it to focus on the aspects that are relevant to the intended audience, to solve the second issue we got, the text is focuses on the wrong details.

 ```plain
 Your task is to help a marketing team create a